newgalaxian/newgalaxian.github.io/index.md

 ---
 Android Developer having experience of building mobile applications with Java.
-Now exploring Flutter for cross platform
+Now exploring Flutter for cross-platform.

+Applications which are on play store are :-

 ### Play Store Apps